rust-windowing/softbuffer/README.md

 Platform support:
 ==
-Some, but not all, platforms supported in [raw-window-handle](https://crates.io/crates/raw-window-handle) are supported by swbuf.
+Some, but not all, platforms supported in [raw-window-handle](https://crates.io/crates/raw-window-handle) are supported by Softbuffer.
 Pull requests are welcome to add new platforms! **Nonetheless, all major desktop platforms that winit uses on desktop are supported.**

 For now, the priority for new platforms is: